 Here are a number of ways to derive a transfer price:

-- Cost-based transfer pricing.
-You can have each subsidiary transfer its products to other subsidiaries at cost, after which successive subsidiaries add their costs to the product.
+Cost-based transfer pricing.
+Have each subsidiary transfer its products to other subsidiaries at cost, after which successive subsidiaries add their costs to the product.
 This means that the final subsidiary that sells the completed goods to a third party will recognize the entire profit associated with the product.

 Transfer Pricing Example